morewings/cra-template-quickstart-redux/README.md

 ### stylelint

-Template includes [stylelint](https://stylelint.io/), which checks and tries to fix errors in CSS/SASS/LESS code.
+Template includes [stylelint](https://stylelint.io/), to check CSS/SASS/LESS files.
 We are using [`stylelint-config-standard`](https://github.com/stylelint/stylelint-config-standard) rule set extended with:

 ```js
 // Check `calc` functions formatting, required for `calc` to work in IE11